What is the term for a portion that fairly represents a population by giving each member an equal chance of inclusion?

 Prepare for the New CED - Research Test.
 Review extensive materials with flashcards and tailored multiple-choice questions.
 Strengthen your knowledge and skills.
 Ace your exam confidently!

-The term that describes a portion that fairly represents a population by giving each member an equal chance of inclusion is known as random sampling.
-This method is fundamental in research because it helps ensure that the sample reflects the diversity of the entire population, minimizing the chances of bias that could skew the results.
+The term for a portion that fairly represents a population by giving each member an equal chance of inclusion is random sampling.
+This method is essential in research because it minimizes bias and ensures that the sample reflects the diversity of the entire population.
+When every individual has an equal probability of being selected, it enhances the validity and generalizability of the results.

 Subscribe